sferik/t-ruby/README.md

 ### Search Tweets in your timeline that match a specified query
     t search timeline "query"

-### Search Tweets in a user's timeline that match a specified query
+### Search Tweets in another user's timeline that match a specified query
     t search user @sferik "query"

 ## Features
 * Multithreaded: Whenever possible, Twitter API requests are made in parallel, resulting in faster performance for bulk operations.
-* Designed for Unix: All output is designed to be piped to other Unix utilities, like grep, cut, awk, bc, wc, and xargs for advanced processing.
+* Designed for Unix: Output is designed to be piped to other Unix utilities, like grep, cut, awk, bc, wc, and xargs for advanced text processing.
-* 99% C0 Code Coverage: Extremely well tested, with a 3:1 test-to-code ratio.
+* 99% C0 Code Coverage: Well tested, with a 3:1 test-to-code ratio.
 * Generate spreadsheets: Output any command in CSV format simply by adding the `--csv` flag.

 ## Relationship Terminology

 There is some ambiguity in the terminology used to describe relationships on Twitter.
-For example, some people use the term "friends" to mean the set of everyone you follow, while we use it to mean just the subset of people who follow you back (i.e., friendship is bidirectional).
+For example, some people use the term "friends" to mean everyone you follow.
+In `t`, "friends" refers to just the subset of people who follow you back (i.e., friendship is bidirectional).
 Here is the full table of terminology used throughout `t`:

                                ___________________________________________________
                               |                         |                         |